 In the poem “With A Shout” (p47), the first and second line show the power of the poet’s transformative talents:

 Then the happiness we feel engenders the most infinite face…”

-Taken too literally, the sentences make no sense, but those “faces” seen as vast expanses of snow, transform an ordinary snowy landscape into molds and mounds, shapes that become a reflection of selves.
+Taken too literally, the sentences make no sense, but those “faces” seen as vast expanses of snow seen through personification, transform an ordinary snowy landscape into molds and mounds, shapes that become a reflection of selves, even of god.
 The poem continues:

 “… All along